mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 ### A Theory of Capitalist Regulation

-*Further explores corporate paternalism and offers a comprehensive account of its evolution in the American industrial context.*
+*Further explores corporate paternalism and development; offering a comprehensive account of its role in the American industrial context.*

 ## Baudrillard

 ### The Consumer Society

-*An extension of Aglietta and Gramsci in critiquing the ways in which corporations drive and influence consumer life; that in fact, consumption has become the engine of society, and that society has completely internalised the consumptive prerogative that it is completely different from Marx's conceptions of production.*
+*By the mechanisms so thoroughly outlined by Aglietta, Baudrillard breaks new ground by analysing society not through its production but its consumption.
+The worker's role as worker has been supplanted by his role as consumer.
+While not nearly so overt as Fordism's early attempts at intervention into the worker's life, the corporation's place in the consumer's life is no small one.*

 ## Ludlow: The Greek God Model of Governance